On positive scalar curvature and moduli of curves: Introduction

 \end{theorem}

+E. Leuzinger in \cite{leuz2010} showed that \textsl{any finite cover of the moduli space $\mathbb{M}_{g}$ of $S_{g}$ does not admit any Riemannian metric of uniformly positive scalar curvature such that the metric is bi-lipschitz to the \tec metric.} Theorem \ref{mt-1} generalizes his result and the method in this article is completely different from the one of E. Leuzinger in \cite{leuz2010}.
+The second author in \cite{Wu15} applied the negativity of the Ricci curvature of the perturbed Ricci metric \cite{LSY04, LSY05} to show that \textsl{ any finite cover of the moduli space $\mathbb{M}_{g}$ does not admit any complete finite-volume Hermitian metric of nonnegative scalar curvature}.
+Moreover, he also showed that \textsl{ the total scalar curvature of any almost Hermitian metric, which is bi-Lipschitz to the Teichm\"uller metric, is negative provided the scalar curvature is bounded from below.} However, the method in \cite{Wu15} highly depends on the canonical complex structure on $\mathbb{M}_{g}$, which fails in the setting of Riemannian metrics.

+Theorem \ref{mt-1} applies to the metric $ds^2=ds^2+ds_a^2$ where $ds^2$ is either the McMullen metric or the perturbed Ricci metric and $ds_a^2$ is only Riemannian and not Hermitian.
+We remark here that there is no finite-volume condition for Theorem \ref{mt-1}.
 As stated above the Teichm\"uller metric is not nonpositively curved.
 So the argument in \cite{GL83} can not lead to Theorem \ref{mt-1}.
 We are going to use some recent developments in \cite{McMullen00, LSY04, LSY05, BBF14} on the geometry of Teichm\"uller space as bridges to prove Theorem \ref{mt-1}.
-One can see more details in Section \ref{proof of 1}.

-Let $ds_M^2$ be the McMullen metric and $ds_{LSY}^2$ be the perturbed Ricci metric.
-We let $ds_a^2$ be an arbitrary Riemannian metric on $M$.
-Theorem \ref{mt-1} applies to the metrics $ds^2=ds_{M}^2+ds_a^2$ and $ds^2=ds_{LSY}^2+ds_a^2$, which are not covered in \cite{Wu15Scalar} if $ds_a^2$ is only Riemannian and not Hermitian.
-We remark here that there is no finite-volume condition for Theorem \ref{mt-1}.

-As stated above Farb and Weinberger in \cite{FW-scalar} proved the existence of complete Riemannian metrics of uniformly positive scalar curvatures on the moduli space.
-Actually they also showed that these metrics are not quasi-isometric to the Teichm\"uller metric.
-Motivated by Chang's result in \cite{chang01} on certain locally symmetric spaces, the following conjecture is posed in \cite{Farb-prob} (see Conjecture 4.6 in \cite{Farb-prob}),

-\begin{conjecture}[Farb-Weinberger] Let $S_{g}$ be a closed surface of genus $g$ with $g\geq 2$.
-Then any finite cover $M$ of the moduli space $\mathbb{M}_{g}$ of $S_{g}$ does not admit a finite volume Riemannian metric of (uniformly bounded) positive scalar curvature in the quasi-isometry class of the Teichm\"uller metric. \end{conjecture}